Guaberx/HW1-OpenAL-Game/README.md

 # In order to Compile with g++ run the next line (note you must have openal installed):
 g++ -std=c++11 -o main main.cpp -lopenal -lpthread

+# Notes
+All sounds must be in WAV format.
+If needed to position a sound in the space, then the sound must be Mono.